New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing: Revisiting Analysis for Two-Zero Neutrino Mass Matrix Structures

-\item Solve those two real equations with respect to $m_1$.
+\item Solve these two real equations with respect to $m_1$.
 Then we are left with one real equation in terms of $\delta_{\rm CP}$ and the other five parameters.
-This step is still analytical.
+This step is also done analytically.

 \item Numerically solve the remaining real equation with respect to $\delta_\CP$.
-A prediction for $\delta_\CP$ is uniquely determined for given input values of $\theta_{12}$, $\theta_{13}$, $\theta_{23}$, $\Delta m_{21}^2$ and $\Delta m_{3\ell}^2$.
-Predictions for $m_1$ and $\alpha_{2,3}$ are in turn derived by putting the predicted value of $\delta_\CP$ back in the solutions for $m_1$ and $\alpha_{2,3}$ that we obtained beforehand. \end{enumerate} This way, ref.~\cite{Asai:2018ocx} systematically studied the predictions and constraints in the ${\bf C}$ minor, ${\bf B}_3$ texture and ${\bf B}_4$ texture cases, based on the \texttt{NuFITv4.0} global analysis of the neutrino oscillation parameters~\cite{Esteban:2018azc} and the Planck limit on the sum of the light neutrino masses~\cite{Planck:2018vyg}.
-It turned out that the ${\bf C}$ minor structure with the NO was consistent with the measured neutrino oscillation parameters and Planck neutrino mass limit.
-Meanwhile, the ${\bf B}_3$ and ${\bf B}_4$ texture structures were not consistent with either the neutrino oscillation parameters or the Planck limit at that time.
+A prediction for $\delta_\CP$ is obtained for given input values of $\theta_{12}$, $\theta_{13}$, $\theta_{23}$, $\Delta m_{21}^2$ and $\Delta m_{3\ell}^2$.
+The predictions for $m_1$ and $\alpha_{2,3}$ are in turn derived by putting the predicted value of $\delta_\CP$ back in the solutions for $m_1$ and $\alpha_{2,3}$ that we obtained beforehand. \end{enumerate} In this way, ref.~\cite{Asai:2018ocx} systematically studied the predictions in the ${\bf C}$ minor, ${\bf B}_3$ texture and ${\bf B}_4$ texture cases, based on the \texttt{NuFITv4.0} global analysis of the neutrino oscillation parameters~\cite{Esteban:2018azc}.
+The obtained predictions were compared with the Planck limit on the sum of the light neutrino masses~\cite{Planck:2018vyg}.
+The ${\bf C}$ minor structure with the NO was consistent with the measured oscillation parameters and Planck limit.
+Meanwhile, it turned out that the ${\bf B}_3$ and ${\bf B}_4$ texture structures explained the neutrino parameters but were not consistent with the Planck limit at that time.